Miller and Urey Experiment

-In the early 20th century, Oparin and Haldane suggested that if the atmosphere of the primitive earth was reducing and if it had sufficient supply of energy such as ultraviolet radiations and lightning, organic compounds would be synthesised at a wide range.
+In the early 20th century, Oparin and Haldane suggested that if the atmosphere of the primitive earth was reducing and if it had sufficient supply of energy such as ultraviolet radiations and lightning, organic compounds would be synthesized at a wide range.

 Oparin believed that the organic compounds would have undergone a series of reactions to form complex molecules.
 He suggested that the molecules formed coacervates in the aqueous environment.

 Haldane proposed that the atmosphere of the primordial sea was devoid of oxygen, and was a composed of ammonia, carbon dioxide, and ultraviolet light.
 This gave rise to a host of organic compounds.
 The sea contained large amounts of organic monomers and polymers, and the sea was called a ‘hot dilute soup’.
 He conceived that the polymers and monomers acquired lipid membranes.
 The molecules further developed and gave rise to the first living organism.
 ‘Prebiotic soup’ was the term coined by Haldane.

 Also read: Evolution of Life on Earth